ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 ---
-sidebar_position: 5
+sidebar_position: 1
-title: Create a Recipe from Your Session
-sidebar_label: Shareable Recipes
+title: Shareable Recipes
 description: "Share a Goose session setup (including tools, goals, and instructions) as a reusable recipe that others can launch with a single click"
 ---